krom/docker-compose-makefile/README.md

 SAMPLES
 -------

-You may see sampess [here](https://github.com/krom/docker-compose-makefile/tree/master/samples)
+You may see samples [here](https://github.com/krom/docker-compose-makefile/tree/master/samples)

 CUSTOMIZATION
 -------------